 Senetas High-Assurance Security Comments

 To those well informed about data and metadata, the Stanford study results are not a surprise.
 To the rest of the world, the results may be of considerable concern.
 Users need to be satisfied that all organisations handling their data, of any type, actively protect it and their privacy etc.

 So, when considering the protection of network data (raw source data – including

 voice, images and video), it’s equally important to consider that data’s metadata.
 Clearly metadata is potentially sensitive information about the user and the raw data and should be encrypted – in transit and at rest.

 And it is just as important to consider the security effectiveness of the encryption solution chosen.
 ‘Near enough’ is certainly not ‘good enough’ as independent experts regularly emphasise.

 Although governments and commercial enterprises are increasingly encrypting their network data; today, they must also be alert to the fact that not all network encryption solutions provide the same strength of protection.
-Sadly, there have been too many ‘hybrid’ encryption solutions breached and discovered to be vulnerable to cyber-attacks – all because the devices were not secure and high-assurance encryption products.
+Sadly, there have been too many ‘embedded’ encryption solutions breached and discovered to be vulnerable to cyber-attacks – all because the devices were not secure and high-assurance encryption products.

 The encryption device itself must be 100% secure; and then the Encryption Key Management must be state-of-the-art for organisations to be confident they have high-assurance encryption protection.